National Donor Sabbath

 "The greatest love you can give to anyone is to give the gift of life."

-Reverend Dr. Vanessa M. Brown
+Reverend Dr. Vanessa M. Brown | Rivers of Living Water, Newark, NJ

 What Does Your Religion Say About Donation?

 In 1982, a resolution was passed that recognizes the life-giving benefits of blood, organ and tissue donation.
-All Episcopalians are encouraged to become donors.
+All Episcopalians are encouraged to become donors."

 Donation is supported as a way to better human life through transplantation or research.

-In general, Evangelicals have no opposition to donation.
+Generally, Evangelicals have no opposition to donation.
 Each church is autonomous and leaves the decision to donate up to the individual.

+The religion of Islam strongly believes in the principle of saving human lives.
 The Holy Qur’an, chapter 5:32, says, “Whosoever saves the life of one person it would be as if he saved the life of all mankind.”
 Normally, violating the human body, whether living or dead, is forbidden in Islam – but the Sharia (Muslim law) believes this can be overruled when saving another person’s life.

 In Jainism, compassion and charity are considered to be major virtues.
 Organ donation has been widely supported by the Jain community leaders and monks.